thomcc/rust-more-asserts/README.md

 ## Documentation

+Use this crate by adding a `#[macro_use] extern crate more_asserts` to your code after adding it as a dependency.

 The following macros are provided.

-Note that `assert_eq!` and `debug_assert_eq!` are not provided as those are in the standard library.

 - `assert_ne!(left, right)`: Panics if `!(left != right)`.
 - `assert_lt!(left, right)`: Panics if `!(left < right)`.